balazsgaspar/terraform-provider-databricks/docs/guides/unified-auth.md

 ## Overview

 Unified authentication uses the Databricks CLI to manage credentials securely, storing them in `~/.databrickscfg`.
-The Terraform provider can then reference these credentials through named profiles, eliminating the need to hardcode credentials in your Terraform configuration.
+The Terraform provider can then reference these credentials through named profiles, eliminating the need to manually generate access tokents or hardcode credentials in your Terraform configuration.

 **Benefits:**
 - **Centralized credential management**: Configure authentication once, use everywhere